glahaie/Simple-XML-validation-and-tag-display/README.md

-INF3135_TP2
+XML Validation and tag tree
 ===========

+The program parses a XML or HTML file and checks for errors in the tags.
+If an error is found, a message is printed.
+If the file is correct, a tree of the tag names is printed.
+The header files were given with the homework.

+***

-Deuxième travail pratique du cours INF3135 de l'UQAM.
-Il s'agit d'un programme qui lit les balises d'un fichier qui lit les balises de fichiers xml ou html.
-Il utilise les modules fournis dans l'énoncé.
+Programme qui lit les balises de fichiers xml ou html.
+Il utilise les modules fournis dans l'énoncé du devoir.